 For more information about the Exceptional Student Program, please see the Frequently Asked Questions below.
-If your questions are not addressed, please contact CAMP@luriechildrens.org.
+If your question is not addressed, please contact CAMPResearch@luriechildrens.org or give us a call at 312.227.3300.

-Please provide a cover letter and a resume/curriculum vitae that describes your academic coursework, research experience, volunteer and/or work experience, and your future goals.
-The selection process includes a half-hour phone interview with a member of the research team.
+The application only includes your resume and cover letter.
+Your resume and cover letter should include details about your academic coursework, research experience, volunteer and/or work experience, future goals and your specific interests in our program.
+The selection process may include a half-hour phone interview with a member of the research team.
 Final decisions on applicant selection will be made on a rolling basis.
-Please send completed applications to CAMP@luriechildrens.org.

 You will receive a confirmation email when we have received your application materials.
 We will notify every applicant whether they have been accepted to the program or not.

-The only specific qualification is to have completed at least your sophomore year in college.
 We are looking for students who have an interest in clinical research and/or pediatric medicine.
 Students will exhibit strong analytical, problem-solving, and oral and written communication skills.
-We want students who are able to work well in teams, effectively manage multiple projects, and present ideas clearly and concisely.
+We want students who are able to work well in teams, effectively manage multiple projects and present ideas clearly and concisely.
 Many of our interns have worked in a professor’s lab or conducted independent study research projects before this program; however, this is not required.

 Interns will work on a specific project under the supervision of a member of the research staff, meeting regularly with the principal investigator (PI) and/or research project manager.